 Haig holds a Bachelor of Arts in Political Science from the California State University, Los Angeles, a Master of Arts in International Studies from the Claremont Graduate University, and a Master of Business Administration from Pepperdine University’s Graziadio School of Business and Management.

 Ashley Ramsey has a Bachelor’s of Science in Planning with an emphasis in Regional and Environmental Policy and Planning from the Massachusetts Institute of Technology.
 She has professional experience in health care administration, quality control and regulatory compliance for biologics, and early childhood education.
 Ashley also has experience in starting and operating an educational community service organization and a biotech firm.
-She is interested in transportation planning, social program design, and healthcare access.
-Ashley loves to support social businesses and municipalities as they strive to maximize their positive impact.
+She uses her science and mathematics heavy background to bring quantifications and logic to her grant proposals yielding incredible success.
+Ashley loves learning the intricacies of projects and programs to form the basis of her persuasive narratives.

 Matthew Park, California Consulting Business Development Associate, from Bakersfield, California, has held positions in the Federal and County government, non-profit and corporate government relations.